garyongguanjie/investing101/docs/chapter-2-simple-math.md

 **The Key Insight:**
 The 4% yield property generates **twice** the rental income (\$40,000 vs \$20,000).
 This \$20,000 additional annual income represents a 100% increase in cash flow.

+### Stock Dividend Yield Example: Growth vs. Safe Stocks

+Let's look at a more extreme example using stock dividend yields:

+**Growth Stock Example:**
+- Annual Dividend Yield: 0.5%
+- Focus: Capital appreciation through growth

+**Safe Stock Example:**
+- Annual Dividend Yield: 5%
+- Focus: Steady dividend income

+**The Dramatic Difference:**
+The safe stock's 5% yield is **10 times higher** than the growth stock's 0.5% yield - representing approximately **900% more dividend income**.
+This means for every \$100 invested:
+- Growth stock generates: \$0.50 in annual dividends
+- Safe stock generates: \$5.00 in annual dividends

+For the growth stock to justify this enormous yield disadvantage, it would need significant capital appreciation to compensate for the dramatically lower dividend income.
+This highlights why growth stocks must deliver substantial price increases to match the total returns of high-dividend alternatives.

 ### Why This Matters for Investors

 Understanding yield differentials is critical because: